Last updated on June 5th, 2018

 If the third brake light works, great news, you’re done!
 Now take a nice ride to try it out.

 You’re all done!
-Enjoy it!
+Enjoy your Genesis Coupe rear spoiler!
 And if you’re interested to see what other projects I’ve been up to, take a peek here.

 Extra – Measurements of Spoiler Drill Locations

-The following measurements are for whoever doesn’t have the OEM template for the drill locations.
-Or for someone who purchased a OEM Style spoiler which does not include anything other than “drill hole locator tabs”.
+The measurements here are for whoever doesn’t have the OEM template for the drill locations.
+Or for someone who purchased a OEM Style spoiler which does not include anything other than useless “drill hole locator tabs”.
 Which would be a very bad idea to use in a case like this where a OEM location exists.
 Especially with a multilayered unibody trunk door.
 To see the image in high-resolution, click here.
+While installing a Genesis Coupe rear spoiler without the template is more laborious, it’s still doable.

 For example, to measure where the top left hole would be, you would take a section of string measuring exactly 30cm, with one point at the left top corner of the trunk door.
 With the other end of the string, you would hold a fine marker where the string ends (at the end of the 30cm), and trace an arch around the approximate position of the drill hole.
 Now you would have an arch centered at the left trunk door corner with a radius of 30cm.